makersacademy/chitter-challenge/APPROACH.md

 Step 8

 - Feature test creating a user
-- Implement creationg of a user - log in
+- Implement creation of a user - log in
+- Add BYcript for saving password
+- Feature test log in with correct password
+- Feature test log in with incorrect password

+Step 9

 - Feature test adding and seeing a record
-- Add BYcript for saving password
+- Create the views and the routes to pass the test

+Step 10